Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Decomposition in

 \section{\bf Decomposition in $W(E_7)$}

-Let us denote the highest roots in the root subsystems $D_4 \subset D_6 \subset E_7$ as follows:
+Let us denote the \underline{highest roots} in the root subsystems $D_4 \subset D_6 \subset E_7$ as follows:

-see Table \ref{tab_factoriz_all} and $\S$\ref{more_notations}.
+see Table \ref{tab_factoriz_all} and Remark \ref{rem_notations}.
+In \eqref{eq_not_E7_1}, the indices of simple roots differ from the indices of simple roots that appears as summands in $\alpha^{d4}_{max}$ and $\alpha^{d6}_{max}$ defined in \eqref{eq_not_Dn_1}, see Remark \ref{rem_differ_indices}.
 The numbering of vertices of the Dynkin diagram $E_7$ is shown in Fig. \ref{fig_E7}.
 We construct the longest element $w_0$ as the product of two following elements in the Weyl group $W(E_7)$:

 \begin{proposition} {\rm{(i)}} The element $w_1$ is the product of $6$ reflections associated with the following mutually orthogonal roots:

 {\rm{(ii)}} The element $w_2$ is the reflection associated with the highest root: